The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/advanced-guide.md

 * Make sure to take advantage of Heavy Swing not giving any gauge
 * Spend the Inner Chaos, hopefully inside Party buffs

-Congratulations, you just carried Inner Chaos for multiple GCDs
+Congratulations, you just carried Inner Chaos for multiple GCDs.

 As for how this would look like in FFLogs, here's a handy image.
 To replicate this view, go to [Character > Buffs > Drop-down menu: Nascent Chaos](https://www.fflogs.com/reports/Gya7HRZ69QpDdrxm#fight=1&type=auras&source=1&ability=1001897)